Kipris/frontend-project-lvl1/README.md

 # Brain games

-Brain games is a set of five console games built on the principle of popular mobile brain pumping apps.
+Brain games is a set of five console games built on the principle of popular brain pumping apps.
 Each game asks a questions that needs to be answered correctly.
 After three correct answers it is considered that the game is over.
 Wrong answers complete the game and offer to pass it again.

 ## Installation